Part 4. The Universe

 A better way of learning, perhaps, is through personal experience, associating good or bad as a consequence of our behavior.
 This association often occurs instinctively, especially in childhood.
-Witness a child’s first painful encounter with hurtful heat, an event to be remembered for a lifetime.
+Witness a child’s first painful encounter with burning heat, an event to be remembered for a lifetime.
 As we mature and become wiser and more knowledgeable as a result of experience and learning, most of us come to consciously understand and acknowledge the association.
 Virtually every behavior has a consequence.
 Generally speaking, we tend to get along in the world by suffering the consequences of our mistakes and by reaping the benefits of our correct decisions and learning from these experiences.